House Cleaning Tips > Bedrooms > Checklist for Teaching Kids to Clean Their Room

 Start off by making sure there’s actually a place for everything in the room to begin with.
 Children, as well as adults, get overwhelmed with clutter.
 Start with one area at a time and plan together as much as possible for their age.
 Let your child help make decisions that are less crucial.

-Make cleaning your child's room a game: I often "played" the sock matching game with my son.
+I often “played” the sock matching game with my son.
 This is a great way to get children used to putting things in their drawers after the game is over as well as teaching matching skills.
 First, we would sort the big socks from the little socks and then we would match them.
-You can see who gets done first or do it together as a "team".
+You can see who gets done first or do it together as a “team”.
 You may have to fold them after they are paired up and then your child can place them in his or her drawer.

-Cleaning Strategies with Small Children:
+Cleaning Strategies with Small Children

 • Give them choices: Even small children like choices.
 Start with easy things first such as "do you want to keep your cars in this basket or the red one?".
 As your child gets older, give them more choices such as where they want to begin or where they want to place some of their items.
 Choices are great for building a child's self-esteem and add to the "buy in" of keeping their room clean.

-• Repetition and consistency "the key": As a child gets a little older you will want them to be self-motivated.
-Start by schedule activities such as cleaning up toys before bed every night.
+• Repetition and consistency “the key”: As a child gets a little older you will want them to be self-motivated.
+Start by scheduling activities such as cleaning up toys before bed every night.
 Another excellent habit is to have them make their bed after they get up.
-Remember..you will have to help at first, and when they first take over... it will not even resemble a made bed.
+Remember – you will have to help at first, otherwise when they take over it may not even resemble a bed that has been made.
 Keep in mind that the value is in the repetition and the good habit this is forming.
 Soon they will be able to do an activity by themselves and eventually be self-sufficient and proficient.

 Chore Charts